14 February 2020

 It achieves this by abstracting information (simplifying it) to reduce the processing workload.

 Even though we think we “see”, “hear”, “taste”, “smell” and “feel” the world clearly – what our brain is doing is converting the signals that it receives from our senses into simplified and abstract data.
+The human brain is inherently sparse in its data processing workloads reducing energy consumption and increasing processing speed.

 The human mind is a device that models the real world.